Mindful, Compassionate Living

 As a helping professional, did you know when you feel good about doing good while practicing effective, mindful self-care that you provide excellent care and your risk for burnout is low?
 That is the Compassionate Life, it is a journey that demands courage and community.

 Self-care is defined as the daily process of being aware of and attending to one’s basic physiological, emotional and spiritual needs including the shaping of one's daily routine, relationships, and environment as needed to promote well-being.
 Often we think of self-care as “selfish” or something that we do after we’ve taken care of our other “duties”, “responsibilities” and “obligations”.
 Self-care can come to feel like another obligation.

 Just for a moment, we invite you to think of self-care in a different way.
 By researching self-care strategies and well-being objectively with validated instruments, we have discovered the mindful, self-care strategies that are linked with wellness.
 In short, feeling good about doing good and mindful self-care leads to vibrate, compassionate living.

 We encourage you to use this wellness assessment as a quick check-up.
 On completion, you can view your self-care and well-being scores.
-Also, you will be given custom suggestions on improving your self-care efforts based on your scores.
+Also, you will be given custom suggestions for improving your self-care efforts based on your scores.

 Click Take the Wellness Assessment to begin.